rrwick/rrwick.github.io/_posts/2023-12-09-ont-desktop.md

 [^workstation]: For comparison, I configured a computer with a Xeon W5-3435X CPU, 128 GB of ECC RAM and an RTX 6000 Ada GPU on Aftershock's site.
 I think this would perform about the same as Onion, and it cost almost 24000 AUD.

 [^root]: [This post](https://community.nanoporetech.com/posts/update-and-installation-is) on the ONT community site details how to fix this.
 Searching for 'minknow.service' on the community site yields other posts with similar problems/solutions.

+[^a100]: After I initially posted this, [Mike Vella clarified](https://twitter.com/vellamike/status/1733296996914446673) that an A100 should indeed be faster than an RTX 4090, and the discrepancy I saw (better wall time with Onion) is indeed due to IO performance and the small scale (just one pod5 file) of my test.